im-vansh/Demo/README.md

 # Demo
-Just to understand the basics of git and git hub
+Just to understand the basics of git and git hub.